• About the Author

 18 Monday Feb 2019

-Posted February Writing, Poems, Poetry
+Posted by Dorinda Duclos in February Writing, Poems, Poetry

 #FebruaryWriting, #poetry, dorindaduclos.com, forgotten, homeless, humanity, Night Owl Poetry, poems, punishment, unseen, writing prompt